naveen521kk/chocolatey-texlive/README.md

-# chocolatey-texlive
+# Chocolatey Texlive
-The chocolatey Package for TeXLive
+This is the Source of the Chocolatey Package For TexLive.
+Currently not yet Published.